BCJuan/BCJuan/README.md

 - ⚡ Fun fact: ...
 -->

 Hi everyone!
 I am Juan Borrego-Carazo a predoctoral fellow at Universitat Autònoma de Barcelona, Spain.
-I am currently working on deep learning for microcontrollers with PyTorch and CMSIS, although I also devote some time to other projects related to computer vision or bayesian optimization.
+I am currently working on deep learning for resource constrained devices.
+Specifically, my curren projects are about bronchoscopy tracking and unsupervised semantic segmentation.

-I have some works with PyTorch, Ax and CMSIS-NN.
+My expertise is with deep neural network development, specialized in optimization and deployment: quantization, pruning, NAS, distillation and efficient operations.
 If you are interested do not doubt to contact me 😄

 ## 📫 Contact Me on Social Media